dsci/seatbelt/README.md

 end
 ```

 A ```translate```block takes arguments.
-If your argument list of ```translate``` block has only one item, this item is the first matched value from your sentence (or if the query didn't expect any matched value then it's the original query sentence).
+If your argument list to the ```translate``` block has only one item, this item is the first matched value from your sentence (or if the query didn't expect any matched value then it's the original query sentence).

 Anyhow - every match marked with your regular expression is passed do the ```translate``` block if there are enough arguments defined.